ky13d3nt0n/dfds-tech-challenge/doc.md

 - Make sure there are not duplicate records upon creation.
 - Allow for editing of current list of voyages in case a mistake was made.
 - Allow for generic typing - fix issues with current typings.
+- Confirmation/Close button on datepicker
+- Sorting table by table headers